 - Rwanda’s financial sector has made great strides towards becoming modern.
-The sector is stable, well capitalized, profitable and liquid.
-The sector consists of a wide and growing array of institutions, Banks, microfinance institutions, savings and credit cooperatives (SACCOs), insurance companies, and pension funds and is becoming increasingly diversified.
+The sector is stable, well-capitalized, profitable, and liquid.
+The sector consists of a vast and growing array of institutions, a stock exchange, Banks, microfinance institutions, savings and credit cooperatives (SACCOs), insurance companies, and pension funds and is becoming increasingly diversified.

-In terms of assets/GDP, the banking sector continues to dominate the financial system with 65.5% followed by the pension, insurance and microfinance with 18.1%, 9.8%, and 6.6 respectively.
+In terms of total assets, the banking sector continues to dominate the financial system with Banks 66.1%, followed by the pension, insurance, and microfinance with 17%, 9.7%, and 6.4, respectively.

-The government has started to regularly issue bonds in order to deepen the capital market and lengthen the yield curve, with the longest maturity today being fifteen years.
+The government has started to regularly issue bonds to deepen the capital market and lengthen the yield curve, with the most extended maturity today being twenty years.

-International banks can adopt a low risk familiarisation route into the Rwandan market by establishing a representative office in Rwanda.
+International banks can adopt a low-risk familiarization route into the Rwandan market by establishing a representative office in Rwanda.

 - An International/Global bank represented in Rwanda will be in a position to support large projects initiated by both government and private sectors.
 This will include financing through syndication or directly and also transaction advisory services.

-- The recent Africa 2018 Wealth report highlights that Rwanda will be one of the strongest performing wealth markets over the next 10 years.
+- The recent Africa 2018 Wealth report highlights that Rwanda will be one of the strongest performing wealth markets over the next ten years.

-Increased credit in the agriculture sector is key to ensuring the development of the sector in Rwanda.
+Increased credit in the agriculture sector is key to ensuring the development of the industry in Rwanda.